The Board (acting as the Board of Directors) is responsible for managing Pedal Power ACT.

 We call for nominations for the Board in the Canberra Cyclist, News Wheel e-bulletin and on the web site.
 Nominations close four weeks before the AGM which is in March.

-The nomination form is available online.
+Download the Board nomination form (2019).
 Nominees should provide a short biography (less than 125 words) and a photo of themselves.

 If there are insufficient nominations received, nominations may be accepted at the AGM.